 We’re proud to announce that the charity has raised over HK$100,000 for its annual beneficiaries, Splash Foundation and the Hong Kong Down Syndrome Association.
 That’s over one tonne of cookies, or equivalent to almost over 6,000 bags of cookies sold citywide!

-One such collaboration is our Bake Challenge, which is currently underway.
 It’s a challenge that is completely open to the public, with each competitor having to create and develop their recipe from the list of ingredients provided.
 The recipe must include one of these special ingredients: Hysan’s Urban Rooftop Garden Rosemary or Peppermint.
+We held our first Bake Challenge in 2021.

-Can readers volunteer, contribute or help in some other way?
+Can readers volunteer, contribute or help in some way?

 We’re always looking for volunteers to help with events, graphics, photography or just by spreading the word.